Night Shift · Chapter 3

 Module Three: The Simulator.
 And the simulator was the thing.

-The simulator was a room adjacent to the schoolroom — a smaller room, windowless like the dispatch floor, equipped with a workstation that replicated the dispatch console: three monitors, a keyboard, a headset, a phone system.
-The simulator's monitors displayed the CAD and the map and the phone queue, the displays identical to the real floor's displays, the simulator a replica of the environment that the trainee would work in, the replica's purpose to bridge the gap between the classroom's theory and the floor's reality, the bridge that the trainee crossed by sitting at the simulator's console and putting on the simulator's headset and hearing, through the headset, the recorded calls.
+The simulator was a room adjacent to the schoolroom — smaller, windowless like the dispatch floor, equipped with a workstation that replicated the dispatch console: three monitors, a keyboard, a headset, a phone system.
+Its purpose was to narrow the distance between classroom theory and floor reality.
+The trainee sat at the console, put on the headset, and heard recorded calls.

 The recorded calls were the training's most powerful tool.
 The calls were real — recorded from actual 911 calls, the recordings collected over years by the training division, the recordings selected for their pedagogical value, the recordings that illustrated the call types and the caller behaviors and the protocol applications that the trainees needed to learn.
 The recordings had been edited — the names changed, the addresses altered, the identifying details removed — but the voices were real, the emotions were real, the screaming was real, the silence was real, the sound of a person in crisis was real, and the realness was the simulator's purpose, the realness the thing that the classroom could not provide, the thing that only the hearing could provide, the hearing of an actual voice in actual distress delivering an actual emergency to the trainee's actual ear.

 Delia sat at the simulator for the first time on a Tuesday in March, the ninth week of training.
-She sat in the chair and she put on the headset and the headset was the thing, the headset the instrument, the headset fitting over her ears and the microphone positioning at the corner of her mouth and the positioning the preparation, the preparation for the hearing.
+She sat in the chair, put on the headset, and positioned the microphone at the corner of her mouth.

 "Answer the call," Patricia said.